-The Early Childhood Education associate of applied science degree program prepares students to provide high-quality care and education of young children birth through age 8.
+The early childhood education associate of applied science degree program prepares students to provide high-quality care and education of young children from birth through age 8.
 The mission of the Early Childhood Education program at Monroe County Community College is to prepare students for employment in the early childhood education field and for articulation to advanced degree programs in early childhood education.
 This is accomplished through the provision of classroom learning and practical application in field experiences.
 These experiences will be provided in multiple settings across varied age ranges and diversity of children and families.

-The Child Development Associate (CDA) is a national credential earned by individuals working with young children birth to five years in child care settings.
+The Child Development Associate (CDA) is a national credential earned by individuals working with young children from birth to five years of age in child care settings.
 The CDA credential is based on a core set of competency standards, which guide early care professionals as they work to becoming qualified teachers of young children.
 The candidate must document 120 clock-hours of formal training through course work, 480 clock-hours of current experience working with young children, and complete documentation as required by the Council for Professional Recognition.
 MCCC courses provide the training required for the CDA and may be applied toward the associate degree or certificate programs.
 Please note that MCCC does not award the CDA credential.
-See the Council for Professional Recognition website for more information (www.cdacouncil.org)
+See the Council for Professional Recognition website for more information (www.cdacouncil.org).

 As part of the MCCC Early Childhood Education program’s achieving and maintaining of NAEYC accreditation, the following outcome measures are updated and reported annually:

 Number of Program Completers for the Three Most Recent Academic Years

 |% of program completers who were attending full-time (at the time of completion)

 |% of program completers who were attending part-time (at the time of completion)

 *The numbers noted in parentheses include ECE certificate-only candidates.

 |Academic year in which a Fall cohort of full-time candidates enrolled in the program (select three sequential years)